peterkuma/ccbrowse/README.md

 The ccloud repository is a directory that holds imported tiles, cache and downloaded product files.
 Additionally, it contains information necessary for performing operations on the repository, such as the configuration file and profile specification.
-Here is a full list of files in a typical ccloud repository:
+Here is a list of files in a typical ccloud repository:

     cache               tile cache